kyagloski/BrainDeadSimpleModloader/README.md

 ### How It Works

-The modloader operates similarly to Mod Organizer 2's portable mode, with each instance managing a single game installation.
-The workflow is as follows:
+The technical workflow for how mods are injected is as follows:

 1. **Mod Installation**: Mods are placed in a staging directory upon installation
 2. **Mod Loading**: When launching the game or clicking the **"Load Mods"** button, all files from the staging directory are symlinked to your game's `Data` directory.
 Symlinking is key here because it is orders of mangitude faster than copying files around (on Windows hard links are used).